-Kojamo’s internal auditing was outsourced to the audit firm PricewaterhouseCoopers Oy in 2019 by a decision of the Board of Directors.
+Kojamo’s internal auditing was outsourced to the audit firm PricewaterhouseCoopers Oy.
 Kojamo has designated the CFO and Group Controller to be in charge of coordinating the practical activities.
 Internal auditing operates under the authority of the CEO and the Audit Committee and reports its observations and recommendations to the Audit Committee, the CEO, the Management Team and the auditor.
 The auditing function covers all companies and functions in the Kojamo Group.

 The auditing operations are based on risk analyses and conversations with the Group management related to risk management and control.
 Regular meetings with the auditor are set up in order to guarantee sufficient